jgarte/rice/README.md

 To install dwm, st, and the dotfiles for most programs run installer.sh

+For a list of all dependencies, look at [deps.md](deps.md)

-To learn about ricing that isn't done by this script look at [other.md](https://github.com/depsterr/rice/tree/master/other.md).
+To learn about ricing that isn't done by this script look at [other.md](other.md).

 ## Colorscheme